Montpelier: The Home of Our 4th President

 0:00

-Prominent Virginia planter, politician, and patriot James Madison, Sr. built Montpelier for his family in 1760.
-The structure was designed in a Georgian architectural style in Orange County, just north of Charlottesville, Virginia.
-Originally, the home sported a simple, yet formal symmetrical façade.
+Prominent Virginia planter, politician, and patriot James Madison Sr. built Montpelier for his family in 1760.
+Situated in Orange County, just north of Charlottesville, Virginia, the home was designed in the Georgian architectural style and originally sported a simple yet formal symmetrical façade.

-By the late 1700s, however, James Madison, Jr. and his wife, Dolley, made changes and additions to the home on the advice of friend and colleague Thomas Jefferson, for whom Madison served as secretary of state.
-Madison enhanced the house’s classical architectural aspects by adding a 30-foot wing to the northeast end of the house, a Tuscan-style portico, and columns on the front of the house.
-During his first term as president (1809–1812), Madison made further additions.
-Beside a large drawing room, he added one-story wings at each end of the house to ensure privacy and separate spaces for Madison Jr. and Dolley, since Madison’s parents still dwelled at Montpelier.
+Beginning in the late 1700s, however, James Madison Jr. and his wife, Dolley, made changes to the home on the advice of friend and colleague Thomas Jefferson, for whom Madison served as secretary of state during Jefferson’s presidency.
+Madison enhanced the house’s classical architectural aspects by adding a 30-foot wing to the northeast end of the house, a Tuscan-style portico, and columns at its front.
+During his first term as president (1809–1813), Madison made further additions.
+Beside a large drawing room, he added one-story wings at each end of the house to ensure privacy and separate spaces for himself and Dolley, since Madison’s parents still lived there.

 In 1901, the property was purchased by American businessman and banker William du Pont Sr. (1855–1928), who made extensive additions to the main house and nearly doubled its size.
-From 2003 to 2008, the National Trust for Historic Preservation oversaw a restoration project to return the structure to the original form, when it was occupied by James and Dolley Madison.
+From 2003 to 2008, the National Trust for Historic Preservation oversaw a restoration project to return the structure to its original form, reflecting the time when it was occupied by James and Dolley Madison.

 An arched glass entryway with flanking faux fluted columns display the Drawing Room’s Federal style.
 This style is determined by its elliptical, circular, and fan-shaped motifs, clearly evident in the transom and side lights of this wide double door.
 (Courtesy of Montpelier)